phorvicheka-python/resarch-fairseq-fairss/ML example with pytorch.md

 ```

 ### 2. Multi-class Classification

+Multi-class classification is a machine learning task where the objective is to classify data into multiple mutually exclusive classes or categories.
+The model learns to assign input samples to one of the multiple classes based on the characteristics of the data.

    - Dataset: Let's use the "Iris" dataset, which is a classic multi-class classification task.
    - Early stopping: We will use early stopping based on the validation loss.